Mustansir18/Cheezious_Kiosk/Cheezious_kiosk/DEPLOYMENT_MANUAL.md

    ```powershell
    npm install
    ```
 3. **Build the Application:** Run the production build command.
-This compiles the application into an optimized set of files.
+This compiles the application into an optimized set of files. **This is the correct command for Windows environments.**
    ```powershell
    npm run build
    ```